BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 instrutions !
 (I say for instance that an AND, an OR, an ADD ... are the same instruction, the operation is just an additional parameter).
 Now we just try to have an idea of the overall picture, no need to dive into the details for now.
-Let's take a look at these 11 instructions:
+Let's take a global look at these 11 instructions:

 | instruction | description                          | algo                                 |